-40 hours per week to 32 hours per week.
+Note: There is a current waiver that has been issued by DFPS that is applicable to all children in DFPS conservatorship that waives the requirement that caregivers must be employed 40 or more hours per week that reduces that requirement to 32 or more hours per week.
 If a caregiver works less than 32 hours per week, an additional waiver will need to be submitted for consideration.

-• Effective December 1, 2022, until further notice and as funding permits, children attending school full-time are eligible for day care services during school breaks lasting 5 or more consecutive days.
+Effective December 1, 2022, until further notice and as funding permits, children attending school full-time are eligible for day care services during school breaks lasting 5 or more consecutive days.

 All other eligibility requirements must still be met.

-All other eligibility criteria must be met.